History of agriculture in the United States: Rural life

+Environmental challenges

-Early settlers discovered that the Great Plains were not the "Great American Desert," but they also found that the very harsh climate—with tornadoes, blizzards, drought, hail storms, floods, and grasshopper plaguess—made for a high risk of ruined crops.
+Early settlers discovered that the Great Plains were not the "Great American Desert," but they also found that the very harsh climate—with tornadoes, blizzards, drought, hail storms, floods, and grasshopper plagues—made for a high risk of ruined crops.
 Many early settlers were financially ruined, especially in the early 1890s, and either protested through the Populist movement, or went back east.
 In the 20th century, crop insurance, new conservation techniques, and large-scale federal aid all lowered the risk.
-Immigrants, especially Germans, and their children comprised the largest element of settlers after 1860; they were attracted by the good soil, low-priced lands from the railroad companies.
-The railroads offered attractive Family packages.
+Immigrants, especially Germans and Scandinavians comprised the largest element of settlers after 1860.
+They sold their small farms in Europe and purchased much larger farmers in the Midwest.
+They were attracted by the good soil, low-priced lands from the railroad companies.
+The railroads offered attractive family packages.
 They brought in European families, with their tools, directly to the new farm, which was purchased on easy credit terms.
 The railroad needed settlers as much as the settlers needed farmland.
 Even cheaper land was available through homesteading, although it was usually not as well located as railroad land.

 The problem of blowing dust resulted from too little rainfall for growing enough wheat to keep the topsoil from blowing away.
 In the 1930s, techniques and technologies of soil conservation, most of which had been available but ignored before the Dust Bowl conditions began, were promoted by the Soil Conservation Service (SCS) of the US Department of Agriculture, so that, with cooperation from the weather, soil condition was much improved by 1940.